ArielHorwitz/geckopanda/README.md

 This crate provides the `Storage` trait and several backends that implement it, providing a very simple API for listing, creating, updating, and deleting files.
-These operations can be done either synchronously or asynchronously.
+These operations can be done either asynchronously or syncronously (blocking).

 ## Usage
 ```rust